Mike Zunino Player Props: Guardians vs. Mariners

 - Zunino hit .148 with three doubles, five home runs and six walks.

-- Zunino drove in a run in nine games last season out 36 (25.0%), including four multi-RBI outings (11.1%).
+- Zunino drove in a run in 25.0% of his 36 games last year, with two or more RBIs in 11.1% of them (four).
 He drove in three or more runs in three games.

+- He touched home plate seven times last year in 36 games (19.4%), but did not have a multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.